 Maplewood Hobby Farm

-Maplewood Farm is an exceptional place for very little people, plus their parents, grandparents and friends.
-It’s always fun seeing how little kids interact with animals.
+Maplewood Farm is an exceptional place for kids, plus their parents, grandparents and friends.
+It’s always fun seeing how children interact with animals.

 Maplewood Farm is located at 405 Seymour River Place in North Vancouver not far from the Iron Workers Memorial Bridge.

 Click Getting to Maplewood Farm for directions on how to get there.

 Maplewood Farm is typically open from 10 am until 4 pm from Tuesday to Sunday for most of the year, and 7 days a week from April to October.

 Admission fee for adults (ages 17 – 54) is $9.45.
 Children between 19 months and 16 years is $5.55, which is the same for seniors (ages 55+).
 Children 18 months and under have free admission.
 Special event days usually cost a couple of dollars more.

 Parking at the farm is free.
 If the parking lot gets full, there is also street parking in the area.

 When to Visit Maplewood Farm